 Medicated Feed | What do Chickens Eat?

-The medication is to help protect baby chicks against coccidiosis.
+The medication in medicated feed is to help protect baby chicks against coccidiosis.
 If you purchase chicks from a hatchery it’s good to know if they vaccinate them against coccidiosis.
 Then, you’ll know NOT to give them medicated feed.

 Just a note: Don’t give ducklings medicated feed, as they don’t have issues with coccidiosis, and can overdose on the medication.